isogit123/EmailBroadcast/README.md

 Send a mail to a group with one click
 ## Building and Running
 You can build using Visual Studio or Docker. <br />
 The website has been developed using ASP.NET Core and React.
-Entity Framework has been used to access a Postgres database.
+Firestore database has been used.

-Before running, add the following in Emails/appsettings.json:
+Before running, set the following in environment variables:
-- Your database connection string in *context* field in line 11.
+- GOOGLE_APPLICATION_CREDENTIALS = Path to your Firebase Admin SDK key.
-- Your email service api key in *EmailApiKey* field in line 13.
+- SenderEmail = Your sender email.
-- Sender email in *SenderEmail* field in line 14.
+- EmailApiKey = Send In Blue API key.

 To build using docker
 ```